The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Introduction

 which disproves the widely believed conjecture by \citet{DaskalakisP2011-CLS} that the containment is strict.
 Our result also allows us to resolve an ambiguity in the original definition of \cls/ by showing that the high-dimensional version of the class reduces to the 2-dimensional version of the class (the 1-dimensional version is computationally tractable, so no further progress is to be made).
 Equality to \ppadpls/ also applies to a linear version of \cls/ analogous to the class \linearfixp/ of \citet{EtessamiPRY20}.

-\textbf{\ppadpls/.} Perhaps more importantly, our result establishes \ppadpls/ as an important complexity class that captures the complexity of interesting problems.
+\paragraph{\bf $\boldsymbol{\ppadpls/}$} Perhaps more importantly, our result establishes \ppadpls/ as an important complexity class that captures the complexity of interesting problems.
 It was previously known that one can construct a problem complete for \ppadpls/ by gluing together two problems, one for each class (see \cref{sec:classesdefs}), but the resulting problem is highly artificial.
 In contrast, the Gradient Descent problem we consider is clearly natural and of separate interest.
-Some \tfnp/ classes can be characterized as the set of all problems solved by some type of algorithm.
-For instance, \ppad/ is the class of all problems that can be solved by the Lemke-Howson algorithm. \pls/ is the class of all problems that can be solved by general local search methods.
+Some \tfnp/ classes can be characterized as the set of all problems solved by some type of algorithm, where ``solved'' is interpreted as ``solved eventually, without any efficiency requirement''.
+For instance, \ppad/ is the class of all problems that can be solved by ``path-following'' algorithms such as the Lemke-Howson algorithm. \pls/ is the class of all problems that can be solved by general local search methods.
 Analogously, one can define the class GD containing all problems that can be solved by the Gradient Descent algorithm on a bounded domain, i.e., that reduce to our Gradient Descent problem in polynomial time.
 Our result shows that GD\,=\,\ppadpls/.
 In other words, the class \ppadpls/, which is obtained by combining \ppad/ and \pls/ in a completely artificial way, turns out to have a very natural characterization:

-Our new characterization has already been very useful in the context of Algorithmic Game Theory, where it was recently used by \cite{BabR20}, to show \ppadpls/-completeness of computing mixed Nash equilibria of congestion games under randomized reductions.
+Our new characterization has already been very useful in the context of Algorithmic Game Theory, where it was recently used by \citet{BabR21}, to show \ppadpls/-completeness of computing mixed Nash equilibria of congestion games.

-\subsection{Further Related Work}
+\subsection{Further related work}

 Following the definition of \cls/ by \citet{DaskalakisP2011-CLS}, two \cls/-complete problems were identified: \textsc{Banach} \citep{DaskTZ18} and \textsc{MetametricContraction} \citep{FGMS17}. \textsc{Banach} is a computational presentation of Banach's fixed point theorem in which the metric is presented as part of the input (and could be complicated).
-Banach fixpoints are unique, but \cls/ problems do not in general have unique solutions, and the problem \textsc{Banach} circumvents that obstacle by allowing certain ``violation'' solutions, such as a pair of points witnessing that $f$ is not a contraction map.
+Banach fixpoints are unique, but \cls/ problems do not in general have unique solutions, and the problem \textsc{Banach} circumvents that obstacle by allowing certain ``violation'' solutions, such as a pair of points witnessing that $f$ is not a contraction map. \textsc{MetametricContraction} is a generalisation of \textsc{Banach}, where the metric is replaced by a slightly relaxed notion called a meta-metric.